Oscar857-dotcom/Bionformatics_Internship/README.md

 ## Long term vision.

 As a plant scientist interested in genetics and bioinformatics, the skills, knowledge, exposure and network that I will create and gain through my career path, will propel me to becoming a leading scientist in breeding and genotyping in the field of plant genomics.
-My vision is to have experience in DNA sequencing, genome annotations, sequence assembly, analysis of gene expressions, analysis of protein expressions and comparative genomics.
+My vision is to have experience in DNA sequencing, genome annotations, sequence assembly, analysis of gene expressions, analysis of protein expressions and comparative genomics in plants.

 I am confident that this internship training at ICIPE is well designed to helping to gain the skills and knowledge that will propel me to attaining my goals.